tgckpg/BotanJS-vim/README.md

-# BotanJS-vim
-This is a functional vim using the *screen buffer* approach.
+VimArea is a lightweight functional vim using the *screen buffer* approach.
 What I am trying to do is to achieve that smooth-vim-feeling as close as possible to the original Vim in a general terminal.

+## Downloads
+Please head to the release section of this repo.

+## Dependency
+All downloadable versions are standalone.
+For development, see [contribution](/#user-content-how-can-i-contribute)

 ## Demo
 Visit the demo over [here](https://tgckpg.github.io/VimArea)

-## Version 1.0.0
+## As of version 1.0.x
 Common commands are now supported.
-I am now going to list the commands that yet to be made.
+I am now going to list the commands that is yet to be made.
 ```
 Commands that are going to implement soon:
 auto indent ( new line from bracket )